scalatra/scalatra-website/guides/atmosphere.md

 Browser clients can connect to the `atmosphere` route using a JavaScript client.

-Atmosphere has its own connection library, and also supports the use of [socket.io](http://socket.io).
-Whichever connector you choose, the base library will assess the browser client it's hosted in and figure out which of the available transport types will work, falling back as necessary to maintain connectivity in a wide range of possible clients.
+Atmosphere has its own connection library, which will assess the browser client it's hosted in and figure out which of the available transport types will work, falling back as necessary to maintain connectivity in a wide range of possible clients.

 You're strongly advised to read Atmosphere's [extensive documentation](https://github.com/Atmosphere/atmosphere/wiki/jQuery.atmosphere.js-API)